the “Elizabeth DiAlto Page”

 I always knew something about my work was going to help women get free, but I wouldn’t understand the fullness of how until years later.
 After over 1500 women had experienced Wild Soul Movement online and in live classes and workshops all over the world, I started to get it.

-I also had to seriously engage in healing my own trauma, unpacking my own identity as a multi-ethnic woman, and learn about social justice, anti-racism, and Liberatory Consciousness.
+I also had to seriously engage in healing my own trauma, unpacking my own identity as a mixed-race, multi-ethnic woman, and learn about social justice, anti-racism, and Liberatory Consciousness.

 Over those years, a few other strong messages arose.